SOPs are easily taken for granted.

-If everyone in your company has their own interpretations of employee training programs, it’ll be hard to reach a common understanding of company policies and goals.
+If everyone in your company has their own interpretations of the types of employee training programs, it’ll be hard to reach a common understanding of company policies and goals.

 Learning experiences become inconsistent, making it harder for employees across the organization to be successful.
 SOPs educate employees to reach intended results, the right way.

 Regardless of what an employee’s name is or how long they’ve been working on a project, SOPs don’t change unless workflows as a whole do.
 This keeps quality in check at all times to meet stakeholder expectations, client standards, compliance requirements and more.

 Progress happens faster when processes are well-documented and ready to go whenever its needed.

 For example, the less time spent searching for ways to structure and publish technical documents for new product features, the more time available to focus on creating higher quality content for user retention.